maxhallinan/dominoh/README.md

 Input:

 ```
-::"Information is both input and output of its own production process."|networked information economy, Yochai Benkler|
+::Information is both input and output of its own production process.|networked information economy, Yochai Benkler|
 ```

 Output: